alekrutkowski/StataRLink/README.md

 #### Manually

 Download <https://github.com/alekrutkowski/StataRLink/archive/master.zip>
 and open (unzip) it.
-Then, copy the unzipped contents into your "personal" Stata directory.
+Then, copy the unzipped contents (the contents of the `StataRLink-master` subdirectory) into your "personal" Stata directory.
 You can find out where your "personal" Stata directory is by typing in Stata command `personal`.
 This directory may actually not exist yet -- you may have to create it first (you can do it from Stata: